Picture-perfect and ready to party.

-We’re calling it: Fruit trifles are the party desserts of the summer.
-Easy to make, drop-dead gorgeous, and scaled to feed a crowd, these multi-layered bowls of deliciousness can be assembled ahead of time with shortcut ingredients, and customized with any combo of fruit + cake + creamy filling you wish.
+We're calling it: Fruit trifles are the party desserts of the summer.
+Easy to make, drop-dead gorgeous, and scaled to feed a crowd, these multi-layered bowls of deliciousness can be assembled ahead of time and customized with any combo of fruit + cake + creamy filling you wish.
 Plus, there might booze involved.
-Here are a few of our all-time favorite trifle recipes, plus how-to tips and ideas.
+I'll share tips to make the best fruit trifles plus favorite recipes to try.

 Store-bought pound cake cut into cubes makes this colorful trifle super-quick to make.
 You moisten the cake with a bit of rum (or not), then layer it up with fresh berries and lemony white chocolate whipped cream.
 Lots of reviewers served this for their 4th of July parties, but it would be heavenly all summer long.